Beant Singh (politician): Family

 His son Tej Parkash Singh was minister in the Punjab government led by Harcharan Singh Brar who succeeded him.
 His daughter Gurkanwal Kaur is a former minister of state for social welfare and Parliamentary secretary in the Amarinder Singh government.
-His grandson Ravneet Singh is an MP from Ludhiana.
-Another grandson, Gurkirat Singh Kotli, is an MLA from Khanna.
-Another grandson Guriqbal Singh is DSP Punjab Police.
+His grandson Ravneet Singh was an MP from Anandpur Sahib for 5 years and later from Ludhiana for 10 years, he is currently a Minister of State for Food Processing Industries in the Third Modi Ministry.
+Another grandson, Gurkirat Singh Kotli, raped one French woman in Chandigarh; though there were no legal repercussions as the Congress was in power and he was given a ticket for becoming an MLA from Khanna where he won.
+Another grandson Guriqbal Singh was the DSP Punjab Police.
 His wife died in 2010.